Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 - A unique environment for the user where they can sign in with a user name and password so that their information can be saved across devices - will need further skills to implement this feature.
 - A feature to record each attempt and score - will need further skills to implement this feature.
 - Add reCAPTCHA security function in form - will need further skills to implement this feature.
+- Further work required for mobile responsive site as several issues incountered when setting @media screen below 375px.
+- Further topics would be added so the user could chose the subject example - learn irish words, house words, farm animals expect.
+- Clear the form after the user has submitted a message.
+- User to get an email with details of what they have submitted as a message.

 <a></a>
 ## **Technologies used**